p3r7/blog/_posts/2020-05-13-emacs-comint-buffer-auto-close.md

 ## Generalizing

-The previous example works but has 2 limitations:
+The previous example has 2 limitations:

-- some mode spawn comint buffers with important code in their associated sentinels, we don't want to override it
+- some modes spawn comint buffers with custom sentinels, we don't want to override them
-- me somewhat manually bind the sentinel to the shell buffer
+- me somewhat manually bind the sentinel to the shell buffer, something automatic would be better

 First let's deal with the first issue: